K-RLange/ttta/README.md

 - **Hopefully many more**

 ## Installation
-You can install the package by cloning the GitHub repository, by using pip or by using conda.
+You can install the package by cloning the GitHub repository or by using pip.

 ### Cloning the repository
 ```bash